Sturrus Technology Center

-This lab houses a new large format plotter, 3D printers, and a 3D scanner.
+This lab houses a new large format plotter, a 3D printer, and a new 3D scanner.

 Room 225 – Canteen Vending Student Lounge (350 sq. ft.)

-Students can access this room anytime they are in the Downtown Center to use vending machines or microwave ovens to heat their meals.
+Students can access this room anytime they are in the Sturrus Technology Center to use vending machines or microwave ovens to heat their meals.

 Room 226 – DTE Energy Foundation Classroom (907 sq. ft.)

 A general purpose classroom sponsored by the DTE Energy Foundation, this room will be used for general education requirements that are part of Applied Technology degrees.